wazuh/wazuh-documentation/source/user-manual/api/rbac/auth_context.rst

 Example 1
 ^^^^^^^^^

-- This is the rule that the user want to match:
+- This is the rule that the user wants to match:

 .. code-block:: json
         :class: output